MaoZiming/papers/4-distributed-systems/41-communication.md

 - Broadcast protocol to do replication!
 - Total order broadcast: every node delivers the **same messages** in **same order**
 - **State machine replication (SMR)**
-    - **FIFO-total order** broadcast every update to all replicas
+    - **FIFO-total order** broadcast
     - Replica delivers update message: apply it to own state
     - Applying an update is deterministic
         - Each replica is state machine, state is all data it’s stored
             - Go through same sequence of state transitions in the same order
             - Ended up in the same state

 ### Consensus system models

 - Paxos, Raft, etc. assume a **partially synchronous, crash-recovery** system model
+  - It can be designed for crash-stop, but needs additional care for state persistence and quorum adjustments.
 - Why not async?
     - **FLP result**: there is no deterministic consensus algorithm that is guaranteed to terminate in an async crash-stop system model
     - Paxos, Raft, etc. use clocks only used for timeouts / failure detector to ensure progress.
 Safety (correctness) does not depend on timing.
-- There are also consensus algorithms for a partially synchronous Byzantine system model (used in blockchains)
-    - More complex!
-Less efficient

 ### Leader election